24ocsicnarf/ShopifyStoreProductImporter/README.md

  f.
 Add the new product to the Shopify store (*used __1 API call for every product added__*).
  g.
 Set the new inventory item and assign the product item quantity, shop primary location id, and product variant inventory item id. (*used __1 API call for every inventory item set__*).
  h.
 Insert the added product to the separated table of the database.
 (I assume this process means that the product is already imported to the Shopify store.)
 7. Repeat Step 6 until all products added.
-All product are automatically assigned to their corresponding smart collection.
+All product are automatically assigned to their corresponding smart collection/s.

 ***NOT considering internet connection speed***, with *1,000 new products* with *20 new categories*, the number of API calls will be: